simonesilvestroni/reader-view-browser-extension/README.md

 Featuring the same typography used of other interfaces I've been using:

 - Seravek for headings and UI elements
-- Iowan Old Style for body copy
+- Iowan Old Style for body copy (System UI as an alternative sometimes)

 ## Examples